diegoSpalla/openWeather/README.md

 - Detects available cities in DB table
 - Starts to collect automatically information regarding temperature in these cities from OpenWeatherMapAPI

-The application use PostgreSQL as a Database, which code is available in the "src/main/resources" directory (postgresCode.sql)
+The application use PostgreSQL as a Database (with default settings), which code is available in the "src/main/resources" directory (postgresCode.sql)

 The result could be visualized through a simple table in a web browser by reaching localhost address at port 8080 (tomcat default).